dmstern/npmfrog/README.md

 ### Development

+Run the development task with real back-end data:

 ```bash
 npm run dev
 ```

-With a local environment (no internet connection needed):
+With a local environment and dummy data (no internet connection needed):

 ```bash
 npm start